Colemak: Variants

 A series of intermediate layouts known as Tarmak have been created with the intention of making it easier for new users to adopt the layout.
 The layouts change only 3–5 keys at a time in a series of 5 steps.

 Colemak has been criticised for placing too much emphasis on the middle-row center-column keys (D and H), leading to awkward lateral finger stretches for common English bigrams such as HE.
 To address these concerns, the Colemak user community developed a modified version of Colemak named Colemak-DH.

 The Colemak community has created several other modifications and variants; some of these are not directly related to Colemak but would work on other layouts as well.
+The adaptable configuration Miryoku was designed for split ergonomic keyboards and based on Colemak-DH, and adds function, symbol, and navigation layers via home-row mods and 6 thumb keys.